UK and Women’s Multiracial Histories in London and Paris

 Remember to speak with the Office of Financial Aid at your home campus to determine how your aid package could apply towards your program abroad.

-Juniors, seniors, and exceptional freshman and sophomores in all majors are eligible to apply.
+Juniors, seniors, graduate students, and exceptional freshmen and sophomores in all majors are eligible to apply.

 Experiential learning plays a critical role in your program experience.
 Both the overall program and individual courses include a number of cultural and historical excursions* to important and influential sites, so you will have the opportunity to experience the cultures of England and France to their fullest.